 New in summer 2020: version 5.0 of the app is a complete rewrite you can read about in post 71 below with many new features, including unlimited "per mode" settings.

 Here's the folder in my GitHub repo for this app.
-It's a parent-child app, so you'll need to add the code for both and then install the parent:
+It's a parent-child app, so you'll need to add the code for the parent app, then add the code for the child app under "Apps Code," then under "Apps" you can install a new instance of the (parent) app.

 Or direct raw code links/URLs: